Stock your freezer with healthy ready meals for Jan

 Larger restaurant chains, with greater buying power and profit margins, are better equipped to absorb these fees and still maintain ingredient quality.
 Independent and small-scale operators, however, bear the harshest burden, making it difficult for them to compete on both price and quality while upholding nutritional standards.
 So, what can we do?

 Just through having an understanding of this dynamic between consumer, third party aggregators and restaurants, we can make more informed decisions about how we dine.
 Supporting local restaurants directly, whether through in-house takeout or dining in, ensures they retain more of their hard-earned revenue.
 This support enables them to focus on delivering the best quality food, made with high-quality ingredients, providing the consumer with both flavour and nutrition.
-To add to this,

 Written by Katharine Beales